vecin2/em_automation/README.md

 PYTHON_HOME should be set to the folder when python has been intalled.

-Open the command line and run: python3 -m pip install --index-url https://test.pypi.org/simple/ sql_gen Or use extra index url to look for the dependencies within the pypi real repository as well.
-Thas would allow download jinja2 as well. python3 -m pip install --extra-index-url https://test.pypi.org/simple/ sql_gen
+Open the command line and run: python3 -m pip install --index-url https://test.pypi.org/simple/ em_sql Or use extra index url to look for the dependencies within the pypi real repository as well.
+Thas would allow download jinja2 as well. python3 -m pip install --extra-index-url https://test.pypi.org/simple/ em_sql

 Install Jinja2
 We rely on a package Jinja2.
 If you are installing from the test repository that package will not be found there and youll have to install it with a different command: